 City Projects must be reviewed by either the Mayor’s Office on Disability (MOD) or the DPW Disability Access Coordinator (DPW DAC).
-DPW DAC reviews projects designed, managed, or built by DPW, and MOD reviews the rest including publicly funded affordable housing.
+DPW DAC reviews projects designed, managed, or built by DPW, and MOD reviews the rest including publicly funded affordable housing and Medical Cannabis Dispensaries.
 The PORT and the Airport have their own ADA Coordinator reviews for projects under their jurisdiction.

 ADA Coordinators/Contact Information